IgnacioElorriaga/subscriptors-microservices/README.md

 ## Framework / Tools used
 There are several frameworks developed under Java 8 (using Streams) that I needed to use in order to achieve the requirements.

   - **Maven**, which is a software project management and comprehension tool.
-And it is basically used for the management of the dependencies of the project (I could have used gradle as an alternative)
+And it is basically used for the management of the dependencies of the project (I could have used Gradle as an alternative)
   - **Spring boot**, it was mandatory for developing each microservice.
 And inside the Spring several ones (APIs / Libs / FW / ...) are required to perform different actions, such as:
   -- Eureka, to registry and discover each one among the others (server and clients) -- Open Feign (or simply Feign), in order to make HTTP executions between two microservices
     -- Spring Boot Web, because I am releasing web applications.
   -- HATEOAS, which gives us some APIs to create easily REST representations that follow the HATEOAS principle (Hypertext as the Engine of Application State).
+  - **Cache**, it was included an example of Hazelcast cache when a user performs one request and it is stored in the local Cache.
   - **JPA**, Java Persistence API.
 As I am creating a H2 database, in memory database, I would need that framework to access to it.
   - **Swagger**, used to generate the online documentation to make easier to the final consumers to create their own objects to access to me.
-	-- **Swagger-UI**, it was implemented in the public microservice the http://localhost:port/swagger-ui.html with the Swagger information for each public method to be consumed.
+	-- **Swagger-UI**, it was implemented in the public microservice the [Swagger UI HTML Page](http://localhost:port/swagger-ui.html) with the Swagger information for each public method to be consumed.
   - **Lombok**, it a code generator framework.
 Using it, I am reducing the amount of code that I have to develop (mainly used for DTO to generate the get's / set's /toString / constructors).
   - **Jackson**, used for the serialization / deserialization of the objects.
-  - **Mockito**, used for the Testing purpouses to fake the Objects outside the scope of whether the Unit Tests or Integrated Tests.
+  - **Mockito**, used for the Testing purposes to fake the Objects outside the scope of whether the Unit Tests or Integrated Tests.
   - **JUnit4**, mainly is for doing the Testing part.
   - **Cucumber**, it was created a project to show the BDD Testing
+  - **Postman**, tool used to test the application.
+A collection was included, check it at [adidas-challenge-collection.postman_collection.json](/adidas-challenge-collection.postman_collection.json) file

 # Content of the project
 As I said, there are several Microservices developed.
 Now it is time to review them: